ServiceStackApps/AndroidJavaChat/README.md

 }
 ```

-Once we retrieve the `accessToken` the process is similar to our Twitter login where we save the AccessToken
+Once we retrieve the `accessToken` the process is similar to Twitter's where we save the `AccessToken`
-to allow auto-SignIn's on App Restarts, we then use the `accessToken` to Authenticate with the Chat Server
+to allow auto-SignIn's on restarts of our App, we then use the `accessToken` to Authenticate with the
-then load the `MainActivity` to establish our Authenticated Server Events connection.
+Chat Server before loading the `MainActivity` to establish our Authenticated Server Events connection.

 ### Anonymous Sign In